nasiryahm/SNNSimulatorComparison/README.md

 Brian with GeNN must be installed separately.
 If using conda, 'conda install -c brian-team brian2genn'.
 Otherwise, you must set the CUDA\_PATH and GENN\_PATH variables and add ${GENN\_PATH}/lib/bin to PATH.
 Following this, it can be installed as above with pip: 'pip instgall Simulators/brian2genn'

+## Testing ranges of delays:
+Spike, Brian2, and Nest support ranges of delays.
+ANNarchy informs us that it can handle uniform delays (experimentally) though does not compile in this case.

+Auryn and Brian2GeNN do not seem to support ranges of delays.